 As usual, Dana is still the best source of actionable advice!
 He's been telling architects "value before resistance"—establish clear and compelling value before resistance has a chance to root itself.
 We have long been telling the story of Jaime Lerner in creating the down-town pedestrian mall in Curitiba, Brazil.
 It is a classic in the value before resistance paradigm!
 Of course, when I tell the story, I sometimes get pushback from those burned by the "ship-the-prototype" mentality in software.
 But, sigh, the lesson is still the lesson!
 Find the value.
 And find a way to quickly demonstrate that you can make real on it.
 Cereal boxes and duck tape can do it.

-We watched Apollo 13 with Ryan.
+We watched Apollo 13.
 If you're still resisting The Wheel, do at least watch Apollo 13 again.
 Lots there to draw on.
 Even duck tape!

 9/24/07 Life as a Journey

 I looked in on Booch's blog and bounced from there to Randy Pausch's lecture, the first in Carnegie Mellon's Journey series.
 Randy, creator of Alice, takes as his theme his childhood dreams and his reflections on achieving them, or not, and what that taught him.
 This is poignant, given that Randy is living with a cancer death sentence, given just 2-5 more "healthy" months.
 This setting is sad, but it reminds us to do what is important.
 To have dreams and follow them.
 To realize them.
 Randy shares a number of important lessons.